 Actually, story ideas are everywhere.
-The trick is to collect a variety of ideas, and let them stew while you decide which one is worth the effort.
+The trick is to collect a variety of ideas, and let them stew while you decide which one is worth your effort.
 Here are some quick tips for generating ideas:

 - Harvest some creative writing ideas from the news.

 Create a stash file for your ideas.
-It can be a folder on your computer or a box you fill with 3×5 note cards.
+It can be a folder on your computer or a box you fill with 3×5 index cards.
 You can also write all these ideas in a notebook.
 Just make sure you keep them together so you can easily go through them.

 Let Your Novel Writing Ideas Marinate

 Some ideas are so enticing, you can’t wait to get started.
 If you’re writing a poem or a piece of flash fiction, then have at it.
 If things don’t work out, you’ll lose a few hours or maybe a few weeks.
-But imagine investing years in a novel only to realize your heart’s not in it.
+But imagine investing months or years in a novel only to realize your heart’s not in it.
 Try to avoid doing that by letting ideas sit for a while before you dive into them.

 The best ideas rise to the top.
-These are not necessarily the best-selling ideas or the most original ideas.
+These are not necessarily the bestselling ideas or the most original ideas.
 They’re the ideas that are best for you.
 Those are the ones that will haunt you, keep you up at night, and provoke perpetual daydreams.